The Naked Spur: Plot

 They take refuge from a storm in a cave.
 Vandergroat tells Lina to distract Kemp so that he can escape through the back of the cave.
 The alternative: He will kill Kemp.
-The "Beautiful Dreamer" theme plays as Lina describes her dream of California and Kemp reminisces about his ranch.
+The "Beautiful Dreamer" theme plays as Lina describes her dream of California, and Kemp reminisces about his ranch.
 They kiss.
 Vandergroat takes his chance.
 Kemp hauls him back.
-Anderson wants to kill Vandergroat: The reward is "dead or alive".
+Anderson wants to kill Vandergroat since the reward is "Dead or Alive."
 Tate stops Anderson but, infuriated, Kemp challenges Vandergroat to a quick draw, which he refuses.

 At the river, now running so high they must detour downstream, Anderson lassoes Vandergroat's neck, intending to drag the “sack of money” across.
 Kemp and Anderson fight.
 While Kemp and Anderson recover and Lina searches for firewood, Vandergroat offers Tate an irresistible temptation: a gold mine.

+Tate helps Vandergroat and Lina escape.
 Vandergroat and Lina ride double; Tate follows, holding a rifle.
 Vandergroat yells "Snake!" and in the confusion, grabs the rifle.
-Vandergroat kills Tate where the body will be seen by the others.
-Lina finally accepts the truth about him.
+Vandergroat then shoots and kills Tate in cold blood, leaving his body where it will be seen by the others.
+Lina finally accepts the truth about him, and realizes that it was Vandergroat who had killed the marshal in Abilene.

 Vandergroat fires on Kemp and Anderson from the cliff above, but Lina grabs the rifle barrel.
 While Anderson exchanges gunfire with Vandergroat, Kemp uses one of his spurs as a piton to climb the cliff and outflank Vandergroat.

 Suspicious, Vandergroat rises to fire at Kemp.
 Kemp throws the spur into his cheek, and Anderson shoots Vandergroat.
 The body falls into the river and is entangled in the roots of dead trees lodged on the opposite bank.
 Anderson lassos a snag and crosses.
-He wraps the rope around Vandergroat's body but is carried off by a huge floating tree trunk.
+He wraps the rope around Vandergroat's body but is killed by a giant floating log that drowns Anderson and takes his body down the river.

 Kemp drags Vandergroat's body across the river and hoists it onto his horse, in a rage, vowing that he will take him back.
 Lina says she will go with him, no matter his choice, marry him, and live with him.
 Weeping, he declares one last time that he is taking him back.
 The "Beautiful Dreamer" theme soars.
 Calming, Kemp asks her if she still wants to try California.
 He begins to dig the grave, and she makes coffee.